chaselikethebank/read-red-dot/README.md

-# Foobar
+# READ RED DOT

-read red dot is a book journal
+read red dot is a book journal built on the MERN stack

 ## Installation